LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/configure-spa-app.md

 ### Backend Application

-Create a new GrantID Application by providing:
+Create a new GrantID Application in the Applications tab by providing:

 * **Name**: name of this application on GrantID.
 Suggestion: `<My App Name> Backend`
 * **App-id**: this is a unique name across GrantID for the application.
 This is referred in installation pages as the `OIDC AppId` setting.